wethod/learning-center-source/content/budget/index.md

 Want to see the difference between two approved budget versions?
 Hit the **Compare versions** button and select the two versions you want to compare.
 Use the Clear button to compare between two other versions and click Close to end the comparisons.

 {{< img-center src="/uploads/2018/10/19/compare.gif">}}

+## Make a task intercompany

+If your company is part of a group you can transform a normal budget's task into an **intercompany task**: a special kind of task which presents only external costs and which can be assigned to another company of your group, the selected company became the *supplier* for the task.

+An intercompany task is used to track work done within the same group and its useful to have a clearer view on the [profit & loss]({{< relref "profit-loss/index.md" >}}).

+{{< note title="Note" >}}
+**An intercompany task is expected to have just name and external costs, this means that you need to delete internal days and markup in order to complete the transformation.**
+{{< /note >}}

+{{< img-center src="/uploads/2019/03/29/make-intercompany.gif">}}

+Once you have created an intercompany task, you can invite a person (that is an employee belonging to the task's supplier) to connect one of their projects to the task itself.
+The invited person will receive an email containing a link to [connect the project]({{< relref "pipeline/index.md#intercompany-project" >}}).

+When a project is successfully connected to an intercompany task, it becames an *intercompany project*: its **final net price** and **probability** are updated to reflect the intercompany task's external costs and intercompany task's project's probability.

+{{< note title="Note" >}}
+**Each time you update the probability of a project which presents intercompany tasks, the intercompany projects linked to that task are updated accordingly.
+Besides if you update an intercompany task's external costs, the linked project's final net is updated too.**
+{{< /note >}}

+You can send as many invitations as you want, but remember that just a project can be linked to an intercompany task.

+If you delete an intercompany task, any connected project will be disconnected (they will not be automatically deleted).